Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 Why is side-lying important during a prenatal massage and pregnancy in general?

 Side-lying is done when the patient feels unable to lie on her stomach.
-This varies from client to client, but we generally recommend transitioning to the side-lying position in mid-pregnancy to reduce pressure on the vena cava.
+This varies by client, but we generally recommend transitioning to the side-lying position in mid-pregnancy to reduce pressure on the vena cava.
 Stress on the vena cava affects blood flow to the mother and baby.

 How is pregnancy massage different from regular massage?

 There’s nothing like a regular massage.
 Massage has hundreds, if not thousands, of forms that differ significantly.
-If you prefer a particular form of massage, another person may very well dislike it.
+If you prefer a particular form of massage, another person may dislike it just as much.

 Like any other massage, pregnancy massage is tailored to the unique needs of a mother-to-be, and safety is of the utmost importance.

-Your massage therapist may avoid certain areas or pressure points and use small, light strokes instead of long, deeper ones to prevent inconvenience to your pregnant body.
+Your massage therapist may avoid certain areas or pressure points and use small, light strokes instead of long, deeper ones to prevent discomfort for your pregnant body.
 Some pregnancy massage therapists, such as Massaggi and Asiatic Thai Massage, also perform body profiling to personalise the massage.

 What’s the best position to receive a prenatal massage?

 Lying on your side with your belly supported by pillows or bolsters is the most stable and comfortable position for you and your baby.
 The pregnancy massage table is specifically designed for an expectant mother.
-It may have a cutout in the middle so you can lie facedown, which is the best position for almost every kind of massage.
-Some massage tables are designed so that you can lie on your back during the massage.
-These tables can be propped up so you can lie on your back semi-seated.
-Some of these tables can also be elevated at the legs to reduce swelling.
+It may have a cutout in the middle, allowing you to lie face down, which is the best position for most types of massage.
+Some massage tables are designed to enable you to lie on your back during the massage.
+These tables can be propped up to allow you to lie on your back in a semi-seated position.
+Some of these tables can also be elevated on their legs to reduce swelling.

-The latter type of pregnancy massage table is safest as it doesn’t pressure the placental blood vessels and those in the foot, which carry blood from the remotest parts back to the heart.
+The latter type of pregnancy massage table is safest, as it doesn’t press on the placental blood vessels and those in the feet, which carry blood from the remotest parts back to the heart.

 Should I get my abdomen massaged during a prenatal massage?